dxc-technology/halstack-style-guide/guidelines/principles/overview/README.md

 ### Design

-We mantain an [Adobe XD public library](https://shared-assets.adobe.com/link/732533f4-d925-487e-4761-9a760574cfac).
+In addition to our design guidelines, we mantain an [Adobe XD public library](https://shared-assets.adobe.com/link/732533f4-d925-487e-4761-9a760574cfac).
 In order to receive the regular updates keep your assets linked and you will receive them automatically.

 ### Code implementation